bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

     bin/rails server --binding=<hostname>

-You should see that the url contains the hostname with the top level domain:
+You should see that the URL contains the hostname with the top level domain:

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_860B5671A1EBC17AA9B4E38FD1C99F6FBD35D15FD13FAFC83B3C452349A53D30_1538074544244_image.png)